 While I appreciated her optimism about the males in her world, it was apparent she did not have a sound view of the doctrine of sin (Romans 3:10-12) or the doctrine of man.
 I reminded her how a marriage certificate is not a deterrent to divorce or a condition for selflessness.

-It was apparent Jenny needed counseling, but she was not the only one.
+It was apparent Biffina needed counseling, but she was not the only one.
 Her parents needed help.
 They were setting their daughter up for a lifetime of failed relationships.

 The solution for what had broken inside of her was not a boy, but a man.
 His name is Jesus.
 Only the Gospel can satisfy a person’s desires for approval, acceptance, and love.

-Now the sad news: I do not know what happened to Jenny.
+Now the sad news: I do not know what happened to Biffina.
 I do know her parents did not want to lead her by offering their marriage to her as a Christlike example (1 Corinthians 11:1).
-Their hope was for me to fix Jenny without their involvement.
+Their hope was for me to fix Biffina without their involvement.
 They wanted her following someone who was following Christ.

 Call to Action

 - Which direction does the love flow in your relationships?
 Is it more about you being loved or providing love?